 At ClearVIN, we lend you a helping hand.
 Our comprehensive VIN history reports and VIN Decoder can grant you access to pertinent information about a vehicle you want to buy.
 ClearVIN provides you with data about service records, recall campaigns, auction sales (if any), basic specifications of a car, and many more.
 It will save you time and protect your interests in the long run.

 We are here to protect you from either VIN mismatch, tampering, mistakes, or any other suspicions you may have.
-With ClearVIN, your experience in the auto market will be easy and seamless.
-Take advantage of using our services to obtain peace of mind when you’re buying a vehicle.
+With a car VIN number lookup from ClearVIN, your experience in the auto market will be easy and seamless.
+Take advantage of using our services, including a dealer VIN check, to obtain peace of mind when you’re buying a vehicle.
 Feel free to contact us online if you have any questions, or you can call us at +1 (844) 268-5991 (8:00 AM – 3:00 PM EST, Monday to Friday).